How Do You Remove Popcorn Ceiling Texture?

 • Homax Ceiling Texture Scraper: This scraper with a threaded handle, screws onto a pole (broom or paint roller pole), and has a 12″ wide blade with rounded corners.
 Pros tend to use this method to remove popcorn texture.

 Power scrapers typically have a rotary head with carbide teeth.
-To use a power scraper, simply hold it against the popcorn ceiling and turn it on.
+To use a power scraper, hold it against the popcorn ceiling and turn it on.
 The teeth will scrape off the popcorn ceiling quickly and easily.

 No matter which tool you choose, be sure to follow the safety guidelines provided by the manufacturer.